-SeaAhead is a new organization that seeks to catalyze the intersection of oceans + innovation + sustainability.
-We are assembling board members and advisors from all bluetech-related disciplines.
+SeaAhead is a Benefit Corporation that seeks to catalyze the intersection of oceans + innovation + sustainability.
+We are assembling an advisory council from all bluetech and related disciplines.

 Chair, Energy & Sustainability Practice - Mintz Levin